 Main content | back to top

-The Shell website has been designed to work with a variety of browsers on different platforms; we endeavour to support the most popular browser versions in current use.
-Web pages can be difficult to view because the text is too small to comfortably read.
-Below is a list of supported web browsers along with instructions on how to increase the size of the text on any web page you are viewing.
+Web pages can be difficult to view when the text is too small.
+Below is a list of web browsers that are supported on our sites, with instructions on how to increase the size of the text on any web page you are viewing.

 |Supported browser||Increase text size using your mouse||Increase text size using your keyboard|